cloud4rpi/docs/docs/faq.md

 python --version
 ```

-If the version of Python is lower than 2.7.9, install the updated version using one of the [following ways](https://docs.python.org/2/using/index.html).
+If the version of Python is lower than 2.7.9, install the latest version using one of the [following ways](https://docs.python.org/2/using/index.html).

-# Where are the log files?
+# Where are log files?

 You can read the logs containing the service's output and errors using one of the following commands: